Skip to content

 Security and Compliance

 You've likely seen in recent news the influx of major corporations that have been the target of cyber-attacks.
-In 2022 alone, companies such as Optus, Medibank and LastPass were all subject to attacks that resulted in their customer's data being compromised or stolen.
+In 2022 alone, companies such as Optus, Medibank, and LastPass were all subject to attacks that compromised or stole their customers' data.

 The most prominent of these was the Optus cyberattack.
 The Australian Prudential Regulation Authority (APRA) reported that over 9.8 million customer records had been breached.
 Customers' names, dates of birth, email addresses, and phone numbers were all compromised, except it didn't stop there as a subset of customers also had their driver's licenses and passports numbers uncovered.